Check out our profile on OHSU News

 Currently, there are opportunities to participate in both animal and human studies in the lab.

-Techniques used include fluid percussion injury, controlled cortical impact, chronic in vivo EEG/EMG recording in freely behaving animals, quantitative EEG signal processing, microdialysis, immunohistochemistry, electron microscopy, behavior testing in mice and voles, and human sleep studies.
+Techniques used include fluid percussion injury, controlled cortical impact, chronic in vivo EEG/EMG recording in freely behaving animals, quantitative EEG signal processing, microdialysis, immunohistochemistry, electron microscopy, behavior testing in rodent models and human sleep studies.